Prospective Student FAQ

 While we will process incomplete applications, we do make our financial support decisions early in the year.
 Therefore, late applicants significantly hurt their ability to get financial support.
 Note that we need a complete application, including letters of recommendation and OFFICIAL SCORE REPORTS, before we can make admission and financial support decisions.
 Therefore, please give your letter writers enough time to write and mail your letters of support!

-All PhD students must enter the program at the same time (at the beginning of the fall semester, in September).
-Currently the admissions process has a fixed deadline for the Computational Biology Program.
+All Ph.D. students must enter the program at the same time at the beginning of the Fall semester, in September.
+The application deadline for Fall 2024 matriculation is December 1, 2023.

-No. You have the first year to find a PhD advisor, which you do through courses, seminars, group meetings and other contact.
-We do not require you to pick an advisor prior to entry.
-(In contrast, some of our competitors force you to align with a particular advisor, whom you may have never met and whose work may not entirely interest you, before you begin.)
+No, we do not require you to pick an advisor prior to entry.
+You have the first year to find a PhD advisor, which you do through courses, research rotations, seminars, group meetings and other contact.
+In contrast, some of our competitors force you to align with a particular advisor, whom you may have never met and whose work may not entirely interest you, before you begin.

 Do note, however, that your graduate application will be stronger if you have some idea of what you want to do.
 If you do have such plans, please discuss them in your application statement.
 Try to be specific; simply listing the names of lots of professors, without providing concrete reasons for why you are interested in their work, is not likely to help your case.

-The Graduate School only accepts online applications at this time.
+No, the Graduate School only accepts online applications.

 Contact information is provided on the Graduate School website.